 Be sure that whatever it is you’re promoting is delivering value to your audience.
 In the digital marketing world, content is king so be sure that your promotions are true to what your content delivers.
 As Conor says, “precision beats power,” so always be precise.
-Ensure that your content answers your audience’s most pertinent questions or desires in a precise and accurate manner, whether you’re selling the best car seat covers or the most expensive soccer cleats or sharing a thorough guide on drunk-driving stats.
+Ensure that your content answers your audience’s most pertinent questions or desires in a precise and accurate manner, whether you’re selling expensive gaming chairs or the most expensive soccer cleats or sharing a thorough guide on drunk-driving stats.

 2) Dress the Part